Even though there are plenty of tricks for storing already-baked cookies, let’s be honest. Nothing competes with the goodness of a just-baked cookie.

 How to Freeze Cookie Dough

-Equipment You Need to Freeze Cookie Dough:
+Equipment Needed to Freeze Cookie Dough:

 Which Kinds of Cookie Dough are Best to Freeze?